mdsr-book/mdsr/cran-comments.md

 * There is an error on Win-devel based on the unavailability of the `utf8` package, but I don't think that anything I can fix.

-* There are three URLs that are only available via `http`.
+* There are two URLs that are only available via `http`.
 All others have been changed to `https`.

 * Broken URLs have been corrected, and \doi was inserted.

-* Note the new GitHub URL.

 ## Reverse dependencies